BlackOclock/XLS-to-DBatLoader-or-GuLoader-for-AgentTesla-variant/readme.md

 Ransomware at the end - APT37 now uses ransomware too Targets maybe in Europe	- APT37 is active in Europe Conclusion
 The techniques we saw in this attack match what APT37 usually does.
-It's not 100% proof, but it looks like APT37 (ScarCruft).
+It's not 100% proof, but it looks like APT37.
 A North Korean hacker group is probably behind this.

 ##**13.
 DETECTION ENGINEERING**

 - 13.1 Sigma Rules